-- Use only the Windows version of Office 365. - You must use this PowerPoint slide deck template as is.
+- Read and follow the instructions in "Editing Documents and Presentations Using Office 365" of our course syllabus. - You must use this PowerPoint slide deck template as is.
 Do not change the number of slides unless the instructions explicitly allow you to duplicate slides.
 Do not change the order of the slides.
 Do not change the styles.
 Do not edit the master slides. - Throughout the template, replace placeholders [...] with the appropriate information. - Edit the center footer by clicking the Header & Footer button on the Insert ribbon.
 Change [Team Name] in the footer to your company name as in "Team TechSmith Project Plan Presentation".
 If necessary, extend the width of the center footer textbox on the master slide, making sure that you re-center the enlarged textbox. - Do not include any company confidential information in your presentation. - Delete every textbox that includes "Delete this textbox" and every slide that includes "Delete this slide."